NethermindEth/Paprika/docs/design.md

 }
 ```

 The slot is 4 bytes long.
 It extracts 4 first nibbles as a prefix for fast comparisons.
 It has a pointer to the item.
 The length of the item is included in the encoded part.
 The drawback of this design is a linear search across all the slots when an item must be found.
-At the same time, usually, there will be no more than 100 items, which gives 400 bytes, which should be ok-ish with modern processors.
+With the expected number of items per page, which should be no bigger than 100, it gives 400 bytes of slots to search through.
+This should be ok-ish with modern processors.
 The code is marked with an optimization opportunity.

 With this, the `FixedMap` memory representation looks like the following.